 We are responsible for ensuring that all students admitted on to our programmes in medicine, dentistry, dental therapy and hygiene, diagnostic radiography, or healthcare science are fit to practise.
 We measure fitness to practise both in terms of an applicant’s behaviour and health.

-The University of Plymouth's Faculty of Medicine and Dentistry will not admit onto our degree programmes in medicine, dentistry, dental therapy and hygiene, diagnostic radiography, or healthcare science, any individual who, at the time of entry, is not deemed to be fit to practise under the terms of either the GMC, GDC or HCPC guidance, or who cannot fulfil any other health and non-academic entry requirements.Fitness to Practise and Behaviour
+The University of Plymouth's Faculty of Health will not admit onto our degree programmes in medicine, dentistry, dental therapy and hygiene, diagnostic radiography, or healthcare science, any individual who, at the time of entry, is not deemed to be fit to practise under the terms of either the GMC, GDC or HCPC guidance, or who cannot fulfil any other health and non-academic entry requirements.Fitness to Practise and Behaviour

 We strive to admit onto our programmes in medicine, dentistry, dental therapy and hygiene, diagnostic radiography and healthcare science only those students who will show exemplary behaviour and courtesy toward patients, teaching staff, other members of the healthcare team and the wider community.
 In becoming a Doctor, Dentist, Dental Therapy and Hygiene or Healthcare Science practitioner it is essential that you do nothing to diminish the trust which these groups place in you.